-- Universities: Tertiary institutions in Hong Kong funded by the University Grants Committee offering STEM programmes are eligible to receive funding under the Scheme.
+- Universities: Tertiary institutions in Hong Kong funded by the UGC offering full-time STEM programmes are eligible to receive funding under the Scheme.
 Individual universities may supplement further requirements and make specific arrangements to suit their own circumstances.

 - Employers: all companies/ organisations are welcomed to offer I&T-related internship places for, and recruit interns benefited from the Scheme, subject to the arrangements of individual universities.

 Participating employers may pay the student interns a monthly honorarium on top of the allowance under the Scheme with reference to their internal policies, industry benchmarks or market rates16.